 Run the sidecar standalone

 This guide walks you through running the Sidecar as a standalone process, pointing an agent at it, and observing decisions in the audit log.
-It is the next step after the Quickstart — you’ll write your own config from scratch instead of using make demo.
+It is the next step after the Quickstart — you’ll write your own config from scratch instead of using just demo.

 By the end you will have: